lloc/wordpress-plugins-phpunit/README.md

 ## Step 4

-Lets create a directory and a fist class that contains the code that we will test soon.
+Lets create a directory that will give a home to our source-code.
+This is the place where you'll put a first class that you'll test soon.

     mkdir -p src/wccta && touch src/wccta/Plugin.php
     rm -f tests/wccta/WcctaTest.php && touch tests/wccta/PluginTest.php
     touch wordpress-plugins-phpunit.php

 We want to test some method of the class plugin.
 Imagine a method called `is_loaded` that returns `true` on success.
+When you are ready, execute:

+    composer test

 _Hint_: Your system or PHP version is not up to date?
-You could skip this step but let's try something [not so] new!
+You could just skip this step but let's try something [not so] new!

     docker run -it --rm -v $PWD:/app -w /app php:7.3-alpine php ./vendor/bin/phpunit

 You can probably imagine that some plugins will have lots of classes and that you can easily forget to test all the functionality that need tests.

-Let's talk about __Coverage__!
+So, let's talk about __Coverage__!

 Just add a custom command to the scripts-section in your *composer.json*: